benswift/benswift.github.io/teaching.md

 people the skills to do interesting things with them is really important work.
 I really enjoy it, too :)

-I'm currently teaching two courses in the [ANU Research School of Computer Science](https://cs.anu.edu.au/courses/comp2300/)
+I'm currently teaching three courses in the [ANU Research School of Computer Science](https://cs.anu.edu.au/courses/comp2300/)

 - in **Semester 1 (Feb-Jun)** I teach [COMP2300: Computer Organisation and